One of the primary results of paleoclimate research over the

 Predict the temperature at Vostok today.
-Use today's CO2 concentration (400 ppmv) to solve the linear regression equation from the past relationship between CO2 and temperature (Q6).
+Use the current, average, CO2 concentration (400 ppmv) to solve the linear regression equation from the past relationship between CO2 and temperature (Q6).
 How does this calculated temperature differ from the surface temperature today at Vostok?
 Explain why these may be different.
 (You can look up this temperature with a weather website - this will give you a temperature in Farenheit, and you want it in Celsius.)

 Monnin et al. "Atmospheric CO2

 the last glacial termination" Science v.291, 112-114, 5 January 2001.